paulcsmith/mongoose-currency/README.md

 * Extend from the number type so that it inherites max, and min schema options
 * Tests for making the value required in the Schema
 * Add support for negative numbers
+* Add option for what Currency strips by default (, or .)
+Will work better in countries where values are represented like this: 1.000.000,00

 ## Gotchas